Bendamustine hydrochloride

 Dose adjustments

-No dose adjustment necessary if creatinine clearance >10 ml/min.
+No dose adjustment is necessary in patients with a creatinine clearance greater than 10 ml/min.
 Experience in patients with severe renal impairment is limited.

 Dose auto-extracted from UK Summary of Product Characteristics (SPC) via the eMC; US FDA prescribing information (openFDA / DailyMed) — cross-check; US labelling may differ from UK — not yet clinician-verified.
 Always confirm against the product SmPC and your local formulary before prescribing.